fmarotta/bioinfoconda/README.md

 ### Example

 In order to fix these ideas, let us see an example.
-Say we want to analyse the genome of some microbes that our colleague has just
+Say that we want to analyse the genome of some microbes that our colleague has just
 sequenced: we will map the reads to a reference genome and then call the variants.

 **Creating the project** To create the project, we run `X-mkprj